 The adrenaline-and-big-hair-fueled 80s gave rise to an increasing number of gym chains including 24 Hour Fitness (1983) and LA Fitness (1984), as Jack LaLanne’s European Health Spas topped more than 200, before licensing them to Bally Company.
 Additionally, the success of Jane Fonda’s exercise video drove many legwarmer-clad women through the doors of these clubs to lift light weights and do aerobic dance classes.

 The mega-chains continue to this day, but as with many things, today’s consumers are looking for a more personal and intimate experience and throughout the 1990s and 2000s smaller mom-and-pop health clubs, personal training, and mind-body studios along with Cross-Fit and other specialty exercise facilities that cater to more of the personal touch.

 Looking back at history is far easier than looking ahead to the future.
 What do you think the future of the fitness industry is?
-Let us know in the comments below.
+Share your thoughts with us on social: @ClubReady or facebook.

 This ebook, The Fitness Owner’s Success Kit, can serve as a playbook to help you make the transition.